camilleNicoleT/Code-with-Camille/README.md

 # Code With Camille

-To showcase my work I have created a website with informaiton about myself, a portfolio and contact me section.
+To showcase my work I have created a website with informaiton about myself, a portfolio and "contact me" section.
 <img width="1300" alt="Screen Shot 2022-01-02 at 4 14 48 PM" src="https://user-images.githubusercontent.com/94029792/147889900-24b28a4d-7ed9-4177-b2ec-5c616bde2fb5.png">

 # Reactive Features